Contact: Stephen Dobson firstname.lastname@example.org with your concerns.

 The next time you visit the Lendrum Park, rest a spell on one of the benches

-that was purchased through kind donations to the -
+that was purchased through kind donations.

 May 25, 2016 - To improve the accessibility of information about the many process changes and educational tools in progress to improve infill activities, the City of Edmonton in May of 2016 launched a new infill website at cityofedmontoninfill.ca